 The goal of the EWC Financial Aid Office is to meet as much of the student’s need as possible with available funds for which the student qualifies.

-Award letters will include your COA, EFC and resulting need only if you completed a FAFSA.
-You may view award information and print your award letter from your My EWC Services account.
+Offer letters will include your COA, EFC and resulting need only if you completed a FAFSA.
+You may view award information and print your offer letter from your My EWC Services account.
 Please note that both the COA and EFC are estimates, and not what you will actually owe for your college education.